bibryam/building-effective-dapr-agents/README.md

     - Then routing to the appropriate specialized handler
     - Finally returning the response to the user

+### When to Use This Pattern

+This pattern is ideal when:
+- Tasks involve distinct categories that are better handled separately
+- Classification can be done accurately by an LLM
+- Different types of inputs benefit from specialized prompts
+- You want to optimize cost/performance by routing simpler queries to smaller models

 ## 5. Parallelization Pattern